stevengvan/Basic-CRM/README.md

 npm run preview
 ```

-To deploy and host your own version of the application, you can use Render for the backend to create a web service and Netlify for the frontend hosting your static site.
-Note that you will need to whitelist the server's IP address hosting your backend to MongoDB (For Render: [Find IP addresses for hosted backend on Render](https://render.com/docs/static-outbound-ip-addresses))
+To deploy and host your own version of the application, you can use Render or Adaptable for the backend to create a web service and Netlify for the frontend hosting your static site.
+Note that you will need to whitelist the server's IP address hosting your backend to MongoDB.
+Render allows users to get static IP addresses for their hosted app to whitelist (For Render: [Find IP addresses for hosted backend on Render](https://render.com/docs/static-outbound-ip-addresses)).
+However for Adaptable they do not provide static IP addresses, so users will need to allow access to all networks.